saifalseedi/edison/go/README.md

 ![D5 pin](../assets/d5-pin.jpg)

-Next, modify the `main.go` script in the buzzer folder with the MQTT credentials of the device you've created on the relayr Dashboard.
+Next, modify the `buzzer.go` script in the example folder with the MQTT credentials of the device you've created on the relayr Dashboard.

 ```go
 # MQTT credentials.